Top 10 Props or Costume Mistakes in Famous Films

 Oops!
 Haha.
 One is largely amused.

-It's safe to say the radio earpiece under Jim Mortia's hat wasn't in military use in WWII.
-Because it was designed circa 2000.
+It's safe to say the radio earpiece under Jim Morita's hat wasn't in military use in WWII because it was designed around 2000.

-I think body hair was women's least concern in the Nazi's concentration camps.
+I think body hair was women's least concern in the Nazi concentration camps.

-This particular style of black-shaded lenses weren't worn in America until 1929 so Jamie Foxx wore sunglasses about 70 years prior their invention.
+This particular style of black-shaded lenses wasn't worn in America until 1929, so Jamie Foxx wore sunglasses about 70 years prior to their invention.